wikimedia/wikipedia-preview/README.md

 When the article title is not the same as the node's `textContent` property, use the `data-wp-title` attribute to specify the article title.

+Note that the article title can include a section id.
+For example: `Europe#Classical_antiquity`

 #### data-wp-lang

 To use a language different than the language specified in the options, use the `data-wp-lang` attribute.